Arthur Hill

 SPY fails at resistance

 Stocks were hit hard on Friday with the major indices losing 3-5%.
 The Dow held up the best with a 3.15% loss, while the Russell 2000 fared the worst with a 5% loss.
 Stocks started with a sharp gap down and continued lower throughout the day.
-Buyers were nowhere...
+Buyers were...
 READ MORE

 MEMBERS ONLY